webalys-hq/streamlinehq-npm/README.md

 Pull requests and any suggestions are welcome!

-1. Fork a project, clone it (as of now it will not fetch the images as there is no `streamlinehq.json` file, feel free to ignore the error).
+1. Fork a project, clone it (as of now it will not fetch the images as there is no `.env` file in the parent folder, feel free to ignore the error).
 Work on new features or fixes in a separate branch.
 2. Run `npm run dev` to compile a project on any code change.
-3. Use an example app in `docs/example-app` folder to experiment with this package.
+3. Use an example app in `docs/latest/example-app` folder to experiment with this package.
 Alter it so it uses a local version of the `@stremlinehq/streamlinehq` package.
 Read its README for more instructions.
 4. Once done, open a pull request against `master` and wait for a review.
 </details>